 Are your goals the *exact* same as they were last year, or even 5 years ago because you aren’t making progress toward them?

-Planning can be the key to your business growth both short term and long term, but if you don’t avoid the major planning pitfalls I’m going to share with you, you are engaging in wishful thinking, not goal setting.
+Setting business goals can be the key to your business growth both short term and long term, but if you don’t avoid the major planning pitfalls I’m going to share with you, you are engaging in wishful thinking, not goal setting.

 Business Goals … Why Most “Business Resolutions” Don’t Work

 Are you ready to set some goals and have them stick this time?
 Here are some of the top reasons New Year’s Plans don’t work.